medialab/hyphe-traph/fosdem2018/index.md

 ===

-here we are now. surely some people can do better

 TODO: we used lucene badly but still + stored procedures in Neo4j

+===

+So, here we are now.

+Current version of [Hyphe](https://github.com/medialab/hyphe) runs this index.

+IMG: image of a crawling graph with smooth curve

+We are confident we can further improve our structure and that people here can help us do so!

 ===